DiSSCo/dissco.github.io/Template.md

 ## Overview
 This section gives a brief (2-3 sentence) overview of the workflow
 ## Workflow
 These sections are used to add BPMN workflows.
 Text can also be included to help someone follow the workflow.
-Not all subheadings will be required for every workflow.
+Not all subheadings will be required for every workflow.\
 **Pre-Digitisation Curation**

-**Specimen Image Capture**
+**Image Capture**

-**Specimen Image Processing**
+**Image Processing**

 **Electronic Data Capture**